 The notes below set out the definitions of the applicable Non-GAAP measures listed above and their basis of calculation where relevant.
-Other than profit before tax, none of the other measures listed above are defined under Generally Accepted Accounting Principles in accordance with IFRS and each of these other measures is therefore a Non-GAAP measure.
+None of these measures are defined under Generally Accepted Accounting Principles in accordance with IFRS and each of these measures is therefore a Non-GAAP measure.